How do students register for orientation?

 How do I get involved at SAIC?

 Student groups at SAIC reflect the many interests of our diverse population.
-Our groups are active, often sponsoring events and programming such as: the Experimental Film Society's film screenings, weekly Latin dance and yoga classes, philosophy discussions, and art critiques.
+Our groups are active, often sponsoring events and programming such as: FreeRadio's Silent Disco parties, weekly Yoga Club classes, artist talks, and film screenings.
 There is a group for any interest, and if it doesn't currently exist, our students are encouraged to start their own groups.